Best Web Hosting for Freelancers 2026: 8 Top Picks Tested & Ranked

 7. Bluehost — Best for Absolute WordPress Beginners

-Okay, here's where I'll be a bit contrarian: Bluehost is massively popular mostly because of its WordPress.org endorsement and heavy affiliate marketing — including from this article, full transparency.
-Honestly, I think Bluehost is somewhat overrated at this point.
-The actual product is... fine.
+Okay, here's where I'll be a bit contrarian: Bluehost is massively popular mostly because of its WordPress.org endorsement and aggressive affiliate marketing — including from this article.
+Full transparency.
+The actual product is fine.
 Not great, not terrible, just fine.

-For a complete beginner who wants to set up a WordPress site and never think about hosting again, the onboarding is genuinely excellent.
+For a complete beginner who wants to set up WordPress and move on, the onboarding is genuinely excellent.
 The setup wizard is hand-holdy in the best way.
-But if you care about raw performance or have any technical inclination at all, you'll hit the ceiling of Bluehost's shared plans pretty quickly.
-Their renewal rates jumping to around $9.99+/mo also sting more than they should given the performance you're getting.
+But if you care about raw performance or have any technical experience, you'll outgrow Bluehost's shared plans pretty quickly.
+And the renewal rates jumping to $9.99+/mo also sting more than they should given what you're getting.

 Key Features: